 - 33% of Millennials Own at Least One Pet

-Although there isn’t much information on pet owners, two out of three U.S. households now home a pet.
-86.9 million households, which equates to 66% in the US, own at least one pet.
+Although there isn’t much information on pet owners, over two out of three U.S. households now home a pet.
+An estimated seventy-one percent of U.S. households, or about 94 million families, own a pet, according to the APPA survey.

 According to pet industry statistics, dogs are still the go-to pets for Americans, followed by cat owners, and there is one reptile for every ten dogs.